Personal catastrophe can teach us, or damage us. when your world falls apart, it seems like there is no getting through it. But there are ways.

 This all may sound difficult, and it is.
 Two things make it worthwhile.

-First, it will get you through this hard and scary place, which is what you need.
+First, it will get you through this hard and scary time, which is what you need right now.

 Second, you will build strength and resilience that will be part of you for the rest of your life.
 When your world falls apart, and whatever challenges life brings, you will have deeper confidence and greater coping abilities.
 You will be better able to help others, too.
 And that’s gold, for all of us.